 Recoverable amount is measured at the higher of the fair value less costs of disposal for that asset and its value-in-use.
 The value-in-use is the net present value of the projected future cash flows derived from that asset discounted at an appropriate discount rate.
 The Group and the Company use their judgement to decide the discount rates applied in the recoverable amount calculation and assumptions supporting the underlying cash flow projections, including forecast growth rates, inflation rates and gross profit margin.
 Cash flows that are projected based on those inputs or assumptions may have a significant effect on the Group's and the Company's financial positions and results if the actual cash flows are less than the expected.

-The carrying amounts of the non-financial assets are disclosed in Notes 5 and 6 to the financial statements.
+The carrying amounts of the property, plant and equipment and investment in subsidiaries are disclosed in Notes 5 and 6 to the financial statements.

 5. PROPERTY, PLANT AND EQUIPMENT